 Moonstone is a variety of orthoclase feldspar that is colorless to milky in appearance.
 It is mineralogically a potassium, aluminum, silicate feldspar which can display a bluish sheen.
-Moonstones can occur colorless, blue-white, white and pale shades of apricot and peach.
+Moonstones can occur colorless, blue-white, white, and pale shades of apricot and peach.
 The rarest and most expensive moonstones will be colorless with a floating blue color or schiller that seems to hover above the stone.
-This phenomenon is termed adularescence and is due to a combination of orthoclase and albite feldspars, arranged in layers.
-Light reflected from these layers produces interference effects and causes the adularescence.
+This phenomenon, termed adularescence, results from moonstone’s composition of orthoclase and albite feldspars arranged in layers.
+Light reflected from these layers produces interference effects and causes adularescence.
 If the layers are very thin, a blue schiller is seen; when they are thicker a white schiller is seen.
 Four-rayed asterism and chatoyancy have been exhibited in some specimens.
 Other feldspars can display the adularescence that is key to declaring a gem a moonstone, there is a variety of labradorite known as “rainbow moonstone” and adularescent sanidine is also sometimes referred to as moonstone.
 Adularescence is the key to declaring a gem a moonstone as opposed to strict adherence to its chemical composition.

 Tiffany & Co Retro Moonstone Forget-Me-Not Pin

 The most important source for moonstone is Sri Lanka with deposits also found in Australia, Burma, Brazil, India, Tanzania, and the United States.
 Water-worn stones are often found in the alluvial gem gravels on the southern part of the Island.